 the relevant provision of Article 44 of the ITU Constitution;

 relevant resolutions of the Plenipotentiary Conference related to the topic of space connectivity, including, among others,

+Resolution 139 (Bucharest, 2022), Use of telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society

-Resolution 139 (Bucharest, 2022), Resolution 186 (Rev. Bucharest, 2022), Resolution 218 (Bucharest, 2022), and Resolution 219 (Bucharest, 2022);
+Resolution 186 (Rev. Bucharest, 2022), Strengthening the role of ITU about transparency and confidence-building measures in outer space activities

+Resolution 218 (Bucharest, 2022), ITU's role in the implementation of the "Space2030" Agenda: space as a driver of sustainable development, and its follow-up and review process

+Resolution 219 (Bucharest, 2022); Sustainability of the radio-frequency spectrum and associated satellite-orbit resources used by space services

 relevant resolutions of the main conferences and assemblies of the three Sectors of ITU related to the topic of space connectivity, including, among others,

-WRC Resolution 22 (Rev. Dubai, 2023), WTDC Resolution 11 (Rev. Kigali, 2022), WTDC Resolution 37 (Rev. Kigali, 2022), and ITU Radiocommunication Assembly Resolution 74 (Dubai, 2023);
+WRC Resolution 22 (Rev. Dubai, 2023), Measures to limit unauthorized uplink transmissions from earth stations

+WTDC Resolution 11 (Rev. Kigali, 2022), on telecommunication/information and communication technology (ICT) services in rural, isolated, and poorly served areas;

+WTDC Resolution 37 (Rev. Kigali, 2022), on bridging the digital divide

+ITU Radiocommunication Assembly Resolution 74 (Dubai, 2023) Activities related to the sustainable use of radio-frequency spectrum and associated satellite-orbit resources used by space services

 relevant provisions of Article 18 of the Radio Regulation (Rev. Dubai, 2023);